-- (1) to maintain and promote the fairness, efficiency, competitiveness, transparency and orderliness of the securities and futures industry; - (2) to reduce systemic risks in the securities and futures industry; or - (3) to assist the Financial Secretary in maintaining the financial stability of Hong Kong by taking appropriate steps in relation to the securities and futures industry. - 3.30.
+- 3.21.
+As a guiding principle, the SFC will not grant an authorization for any excess if the relevant preconditions12 are not satisfied, or if the authorization is inconsistent with the SFC's regulatory objectives in Section 4 of the SFO, in particular: - (1) to maintain and promote the fairness, efficiency, competitiveness, transparency and orderliness of the securities and futures industry; - (2) to reduce systemic risks in the securities and futures industry; or - (3) to assist the Financial Secretary in maintaining the financial stability of Hong Kong by taking appropriate steps in relation to the securities and futures industry. - 3.22.
 The SFC may decide to approve or deny the application or impose conditions on the authorization.
 Conditions imposed on an authorization may be varied or revoked subsequently on at least five business days' notice.
-New conditions may also be imposed (Section 4(5)(c)).
-A notice of authorization will be provided to the applicant in writing (Section 4(4)(c)). - 3.31.
+New conditions may also be imposed (Section 4(9)(c)).
+A notice of decision will be provided to the applicant in writing (Section 4(4)(c)). - 3.23.
 The SFC will endeavour to notify the applicant of its decision within four weeks after all information as requested by the SFC to support the application is provided to its full satisfaction.
-However, since authorizations that may be granted by the SFC under Section 4B are special cases, it may take more time for the SFC to consider and review some particular cases.
+However, since authorizations that may be granted by the SFC under Section 4(5) are special cases, it may take more time for the SFC to consider and review some particular cases.
 A person who has the need to exceed the prescribed limits is advised to submit an application accompanied by the supporting information to the SFC as soon as practicable.